 Startups have more funding options than ever.
 Therefore, you should do some research into the different types available.
 Isabella Hermann-Schön underlined: "It is important that companies at a very early stage should be aware of all potential financing options.
 Then it depends on the vision that the founders have and where they want to head with their company."

 This will help you choose the source of funding that works best with your situation and company stage.
-A final take-away is that a entrepreneur always has an alternative financing source.
+A final take-away is that an entrepreneur always has an alternative financing source.
 It’s a matter of picking the right type that work for each business case.
 Never before have the options for financing been as varied as they are now.
 To conclude, Paul Becker stated: "We all share the goal of enabling startups to get the best possible financing solution and to foster entrepreneurship."

 ➡️Your startup needs funding support?
 Then check out our startup accelerator program.
 We at SpinLab have a large investor network and experienced coaches as well as mentors to support you through your journey.
-The next application deadline is 31.01.2023.
-Follow us on LinkedIn to not miss the start of the application phase for class 15th.